How and Why to Update to Windows 11

 Technology continues to evolve at a rapid pace.
-Unfortunately, our system hardware is often left behind in the dust.
-New apps and new operating systems are not always compatible with older machines.
+Unfortunately, our perfectly good devices are often left in the dust.
+New apps and new operating systems are not always compatible with older devices and computers.
 Such is the case with the next version of Windows.

-If you have purchased a computer over the past few years or plan to buy one soon, it will likely be compatible with the Windows 11 OS.
-However, for older CPUs, the requirements to upgrade are a little tricky.
+If you have purchased a computer over the past few years or plan to buy one soon, it will likely be compatible with the Windows 11 operating system (OS).
+However, for older machines, the requirements to update to Windows 11 are a little tricky.
 To make matters worse, Microsoft released a compatibility checking tool that didn’t function properly, and the company withdrew it shortly after the Windows 11 release.
-There are tools available for checking your system’s compatibility, but right now, the only way to be sure is to manually check the specs of your current PC to see if they match up with the lists of requirements published by Microsoft.
+There are tools available for checking your system’s compatibility with Windows 11 requirements, but right now, the only way to be sure your device measures up is to check the specs of your current PC and see if they match the requirements published by Microsoft.

 Windows 11 Requirements

-Anytime we install software, the big question is whether your PC has sufficient resources to support running it.
-The basic resource requirements usually relate to RAM, the main processor, storage space and the graphics processor.
+Anytime you install software, it raises the question of whether your PC has sufficient resources to run it.
+The basic requirements usually relate to RAM, the main processor, storage space and the graphics processor.
 For Windows 11, the shortlist of requirements is:

 - A minimum of 4GB of RAM